logo RankiaUnited Kingdom

 PlatformAdvantages

 Interactive InvestorReady-made portfolios, multi-asset platform, strong educational support.
+Flat fee from £9.99/month.

-eToroSocial trading, multi-asset platform, demo account.
+eToroSocial trading, copy trading, multi-asset platform, free $100,000 demo account.

 Interactive Investor

 The Interactive Investor platform offers a clean and straightforward interface, designed with long-term investors in mind.
-While it may lack some of the fast-paced tools preferred by professional day traders, it excels in simplicity and usability—especially for those focused on building and managing portfolios over time.
+While it may lack some of the fast-paced tools preferred by professional day traders, it excels in simplicity and usability — especially for those focused on building and managing portfolios over time.

 With Interactive Investor, you can access a wide range of financial instruments: UK and international shares, over 3,000 funds, ETFs, investment trusts, bonds, and ready-made portfolios.
 This makes it a truly multi-asset platform, ideal for building diversified strategies.